biomedbigdata/website/content/authors/judith_bernett/_index.md

 weight: 1
 ---

 I joined the Chair of Experimental Bioinformatics in 2020 for my bachelor's thesis, in which I developed a risk score for mortality prediction in patients undergoing transcatheter aortic valve implantation.
 Afterward, I stayed on as a HiWi, contributing to computational systems biology and network medicine projects.
 This work included disease module mining (ROBUST method), in silico drug repurposing (NeDRex platform), and CYANUS, a platform for CyTOF data and differential expression analysis.
 My master's thesis investigated deep sequence-based PPI prediction methods, which claimed to achieve almost perfect accuracies, and revealed that these performances were exclusively due to data leakage of sequence similarities and node degrees.
-In March 2023, I will start my Ph.D. in this group, contributing to the project DROP2AI, which focuses on drug response predictions using proteomics and AI.
+In March 2023, I have started my Ph.D. in this group, contributing to the project DROP2AI, which focuses on drug response predictions using proteomics and AI.